wavesplatform/waves-crypto-java/README.md

   - asset id
 * Base64 is used for potentially long values like:
   - compiled Ride scripts
-  - binary arguments and result of smart contract invocations
+  - binary arguments of smart contract invocations
   - binary entries in account data storage
 * Base16 is available in smart contracts for any purpose.